open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/types/entityreference.md

   - **Items**
   - $ref: [entityReference.json](entityreference.md)

-_This document was updated on: Thursday, December 9, 2021_
+_This document was updated on: Tuesday, December 14, 2021_